 If you are an Enhanced DC member or Life cover only member and you die during your absence while still employed by the company, life cover will continue to be payable along with a pension for your spouse or civil partner (if you have completed at least six months' service with the company).
-Both benefits will be calculated on the basis of whatever your final pensionable salary (or basic salary at the date of your death in the case of a Life cover only member) would have been had you been working normally (if this is higher than the pay you were actually receiving).
+Both benefits will be calculated on the basis of whatever your final pensionable salary would have been had you been working normally.